Avnzx/AZ-1/Documentation/log.md

       - Figure out how to do planet orbits *efficiently*
       - Decouple the camera from being a player so we can have TV Screens unlike SE
 ### Progress report
 - Create project and begin a new godot scene
 ## 2022-10-24
 - Should support N-body physics if time allows for such
   - Basic Kepler's laws if unable to do so
+## 2022-12-06
+- Begin pulling ideas for inventory management systems from SE, Mindustry, and Factorio
+  - Find a developer's creation of factorio belts on [github](https://github.com/emeraldpowder/FactorioBelts)